-- 178. ADA RAMP REQUIREMENTS: All new access ramps shall comply with the Americans with Disabilities Act (ADA) requirements.
-Existing nonconforming access ramps shall be reconstructed to comply with the ADA requirements. - 179.
-ADA SIDEWALK REQUIREMENTS: A minimum 4' wide Americans with Disabilities Act-compliant public sidewalk shall be provided behind new and existing driveway approaches.
-Tapers (conforms) may be provided to connect the proposed public sidewalk on each side of the proposed driveway. - 180.
-CURB, GUTTER, AND SIDEWALK IMPROVEMENTS: Construct new curb, gutter, and sidewalk in accordance with City standards and the San Antonio Precise Plan along the project frontages of San Antonio Road and California Street. - 181.
-UTILITY BOX RELOCATION OUT OF SIDEWALK: Move existing utility boxes on San Antonio Road and California Street out of the sidewalk and relocate to the Public Utility Easement, landscape strip, or behind the back of the curb.
-Utility boxes must be located so they fit entirely within the utility easement, landscape strip, or behind the curb and shall not encroach into the sidewalk. - 182.
+158. ADA RAMP REQUIREMENTS: All new access ramps shall comply with the Americans with Disabilities Act (ADA) requirements.
+Existing nonconforming access ramps shall be reconstructed to comply with the ADA requirements.

+For modified or newly constructed traffic signals, existing nonconforming access ramps shall be reconstructed to comply with Americans with Disabilities Act (ADA) requirements.

+- 159. ADA SIDEWALK REQUIREMENTS: A minimum 4' wide Americans with Disabilities Act-compliant public sidewalk shall be provided behind new and existing driveway approaches.
+Tapers (conforms) may be provided to connect the proposed public sidewalk on each side of the proposed driveway. - 160.
+SIDEWALK IMPROVEMENTS: Construct new curb, gutter, and sidewalk along the project frontages of Montecito Avenue and North Shoreline Boulevard.
+The sidewalk shall be detached with a landscape strip and designed with a consistent 2% cross slope from the top of the curb to the back of the walk and minimal grade breaks in the longitudinal slope of the curb line.
+Montecito Avenue and North Shoreline Boulevard shall have 5' wide sidewalks with a 5' wide landscape strip. - 161.
+UTILITY BOX RELOCATION OUT OF SIDEWALK: Move existing and proposed utility boxes on Montecito Avenue and North Shoreline Boulevard out of the sidewalk and relocate to the Public Utility Easement, landscape strip, or behind the back of the curb.
+Utility boxes must be located so they fit entirely within the utility easement, landscape strip, or behind the curb and shall not encroach into the sidewalk.
+A Public Utility Easement dedication shall be required for any utility boxes that do not fit within the existing utility easement, landscape strip, or behind the curb and shall not encroach into the sidewalk.
+A Public Utility Easement dedication shall be required for any utility boxes that do not fit within the existing utility easement, landscape strip, or behind the back of the curb. - 162.
 DRIVEWAY REMOVAL: Replace abandoned driveways with standard curb, gutter, and sidewalk.
-The specific areas and limits of replacement work shall be clearly identified and shown on the plans. - 183.
-RED CURB ALONG PROJECT FRONTAGE: Street curbs adjacent to a public frontage shall be painted red as determined and approved by the City Traffic Engineer. - 184.
+The specific areas and limits of replacement work shall be clearly identified and shown on the plans. - 163.
+RED CURB AT CROSSWALKS: Street curbs adjacent to a public crosswalk shall be painted red a minimum of 10' in each direction, as determined and approved by the City Traffic Engineer. - 164.
+RED CURB AT DRIVEWAY ENTRANCES: Street curbs adjacent to driveway entrances, including entrances to underground parking garages, shall be painted red, as determined and approved by the City Traffic Engineer.
+Install 20' of red curb on west side of driveway and 10' of red curb on east side of driveway. - 165.
 SITE EGRESS: All egress points to public streets or public easements shall be stop-controlled in order to control conflict points with pedestrians, bicyclists, and vehicles as they enter a public roadway and, therefore, improve safety.
-Stop-controlled egress shall include STOP signs, a limit line, and "STOP" pavement marking(s).
+Stop-controlled egress shall include STOP signs, a limit line, and "STOP" pavement marking(s). - 166.
+DETACHED SIDEWALK AND LANDSCAPE STRIP: The project frontages along Montecito Avenue and North Shoreline Boulevard shall construct a 5' detached sidewalk and 5' landscape strip to the 28' radius curb return.
+Improvements shall be constructed to the satisfaction of the Public Works Director.
+(PROJECT-SPECIFIC CONDITION)